-NOW ACCEPTING APPLICATIONS FOR WINTER 2022!
+NOW ACCEPTING APPLICATIONS FOR SUMMER 2023!

 CAHE’s 12-week EMT-Basic Program is designed to equip students with necessary skills and knowledge to become certified EMTs.
 The program prepares students for their EMT-B New York State Practical and Written Exam, and provides clinical experience to get students acclimated to the field.

 This option is ideal for individuals seeking to become an EMT and get to the field as quickly as possible.
 For successful completion, students must complete all required didactic coursework, 60 hours of hands-on labs, as well as 24 hours of clinical rotations.

 This option is designed to place qualified students on a direct path to become a Paramedic by first becoming an EMT.
 Students are required to complete all required didactic coursework, 60 hours of hands-on labs, as well as over 250 hours of clinical rotations.